zowe/docs-site/docs/user-guide/cli-using-daemon-mode.md

    - **Linux and macOS:**

-      Specify `ZOWE_DAEMON` as the path to the UNIX socket that the daemon uses for communication.
+      Specify `ZOWE_DAEMON` as the path to the socket that the daemon uses for communication.

       **Default:** `~/.zowe-daemon.sock`